ioagel/amka/README.md

-# Amka Validator / Generator
+# AMKA Validator / Generator

 This gem validates and/or generates A.M.K.A Greek social security numbers by using the Luhn algorithm, as described in this [Wikipedia article](https://en.wikipedia.org/wiki/Luhn_algorithm).